Investigating Non-local Features for Neural Constituency Parsing: Additional Training Objectives

-We use the span-level cross-entropy loss instead of the margin loss in Eq~\ref{eq:margin_loss}, because our pattern-prediction objective aims to augment span representations via greedily classifying each pattern span, rather than to reconstruct the constituency parse tree through dynamic programming.
+We use the span-level cross-entropy loss for patterns (Eq~\ref{eq:pat}) instead of the margin loss in Eq~\ref{eq:margin_loss}, because our pattern-prediction objective aims to augment span representations via greedily classifying each pattern span, rather than to reconstruct the constituency parse tree through dynamic programming.